 Or almost all.
 The vitriolic talking heads on conservative talk radio and shock TV have very different imperatives from people in government.
 Talk radio thrives on confrontation and recrimination.

-[disagree] explaining his own interests.
+When Rush Limbaugh said that he wanted Obama to fail, he was intelligently [disagree] explaining his own interests.
 What he omitted to say— but what is equally true— is that he also wants Republicans to fail.

 If Republicans succeed— if they govern successfully in office and negotiate attractive compromises out of office— Rush's listeners get less angry.
-And if they are less angry, they listen to the radio less and hear fewer ads for Sleep Number beds.
+And if they are less angry, they listen to the radio less and hear fewer ads for Sleep Number beds."

 Glenn Beck will be crying gleeful fake tears and Rush will be getting ready for his next cardiac episode, Sarah Palin will get her pointy fingers going...
 I don't know who exactly listens to them, but apparently it's a lot, A LOT, of people.
 At least when I watch The Colbert Report I understand that much of what he says is carefully worded to make a point, usually opposite to what he's just said, or to get a rise out of his unwitting guests.
 His audience is in on the joke.